08abhisheksingh/MAC_UNIT/README.md

 # Overview

-A **Multiply–Accumulate (MAC)** unit is one of the most important arithmetic building blocks used in **Digital Signal Processing (DSP)**, embedded systems, machine learning accelerators, and modern processor architectures.
-It performs multiplication followed by accumulation in a single operation, enabling high-speed arithmetic computations required in digital systems.
+A **Multiplier-Accumulator (MAC)** unit is a specialized hardware component in digital processors that calculates the product of two numbers and adds that result to an accumulator.
+It is the fundamental building block for speeding up intensive computations in Digital Signal Processing (DSP, embedded systems, machine learning accelerators, and modern processor architectures.

 This repository demonstrates the complete **RTL-to-GDSII ASIC implementation** of a custom **4-bit Multiply–Accumulate (MAC) Unit**.